ThunderFly-aerospace/TFSIK01/doc/tindie.md

 ## Applications

-- **UAV Command and Control**: Ideal for use in UAVs, paired with TFMODEM for ground control stations.
+- **UAV Command and Control**: Ideal for use in UAVs, paired with another SiK-based modem for ground control stations.
 - **ROS2 Wireless Datalink**: Provides reliable, long-range communication for robotics, ensuring real-time responsiveness and easy integration with ROS and ROS2 systems.

 ## Why Choose TFSIK01A?